MobileFirst-Platform-Developer-Center/PushNotificationsAndroid/README.md

 2. In the MobileFirst console, under **Applications** → **PushNotificationsAndroid** → **Security** → **Map scope elements to security checks.**, add a mapping for `push.mobileclient`.
 3. Import the project to Android Studio, and run the sample by clicking the **Run* button.

+Notes:

+* The GCM Key and senderId must be configured via the MobileFirst Operations Console.

 ### Supported Levels
 IBM MobileFirst Platform Foundation 8.0